Last updated: Friday 13th January 2023

 Graduate students are encouraged to contact their academic advisor and/or graduate chair Jim Glassman with any questions.

 Guidelines and requirements for international students wishing to travel to Canada are changing regularly.
 Please contact International Student Advising with any questions about your personal circumstances before booking or embarking on travel.
 For student accommodation, please contact UBC Housing.

-We will support you as much as possible in accessing course materials if your arrival to Canada/on campus is delayed – please speak with your instructor.
+We will support you as much as possible in accessing course materials if your arrival to Canada / on campus is delayed due to COVID restrictions, the need to self-isolate, or the current student visa processing delays at IRCC – please speak with your instructor.

 Most staff are offering in-person support at this time, but with the increasing adoption of flexible working by UBC, they may be remote for several days of the week.
 It is best to contact people directly.

 A/V support is available from Aaron, including support for recording lectures in the Geography building.
 Please email in the first instance with any questions about online teaching.
 UBC’s Keep Teaching website is also being regularly updated.